 4. Why is a meeting with a staking engineer required?

 This meeting serves many purposes.
-It enables MPEI and the customer to understand what is expected of them for this particular new service.
+It enables MPE and the customer to understand what is expected of them for this particular new service.
 A new service may appear to be very simple; however, there are many factors the staking engineer needs to take into account before an accurate staking sheet and cost estimate can be completed.
-These may include; the route for the new primary line, the length of the new line, location and size of the transformer, the availability of existing conduit across a road, if any easements need to be obtained and the number of existing meters on an existing secondary electric pole.
-The required meeting also keeps a new job flowing smoothly through the system by helping to eliminate errors and miscommunications between MPEI and the customer.
+These may include: the route for the new primary line, the length of the new line, location and size of the transformer, the availability of existing conduit across a road, if any easements need to be obtained and the number of existing meters on an existing secondary electric pole.
+The required meeting also keeps a new job flowing smoothly through the system by helping to eliminate errors and miscommunications between MPE and the customer.
 By doing this, we can help to avoid additional, unforeseen costs and delays.